- Things to Do

 Cruise here in comfort via B.C.’s world-class ferry system, which during off-peak hours can deliver passengers and their vehicles across the Strait of Georgia from Vancouver in little more than three hours door-to-door.
-Hop aboard an airplane for flights into Qualicum Beach, Nanaimo and Comox; absolutely breathtaking, the too-short trip offers glorious views of white-capped ocean waters, forested islands and jagged mountain peaks.
-Or load friends and family into the car and hit the four-lane blacktop, which over the last decade has been widened, extended and improved dramatically.
-No bumps here!
+Hop aboard an airplane for flights into Nanaimo and Comox; absolutely breathtaking, the too-short trip offers glorious views of white-capped ocean waters, forested islands and jagged mountain peaks.
+Or load friends and family into the car and hit the highway!

 Drive north on Highway 1 to Nanaimo, just south of Nanaimo, take the exit for Highway 19 and the North Island.
 Bus and train connections are available from downtown.